icopy-site/awesome/docs/awesome/awesome-algorand.md

 ### Projects

-> A list of open source projects that are built on top of Algorand.
+> A list of open source projects, blogs, websites that are built on top of Algorand.

 - [arc3.xyz](https://github.com/barnjamin/arc3.xyz) - Dapp that can be used to mint ARC3 compliant NFTs.
 - [Auction Demo](https://github.com/algorand/auction-demo) - On-chain NFT auction using smart contracts.